Skip to Main Content

 Where the Atlantic Sets the Menu

+Brume is a restaurant in Quiberon, France, serving modern French bistro cooking with seafood; the recorded price tier is about $35 per person.
 The Quiberon peninsula is a narrow finger of land that juts south into the Bay of Biscay, exposed on its western flank to the full weight of the Atlantic and sheltered on its eastern side by the calmer waters of the Morbihan coast.
-That geography is not backdrop — it is the operating condition for every serious kitchen here.
 The seafood that reaches Quiberon's restaurants travels shorter distances from water to plate than in almost any comparable coastal town in France, and the result is a culinary specificity that the broader Breton tradition has built its reputation on for generations.
 Brume, at 79 Rue de Port Haliguen, sits at the edge of that tradition, its address already telling you something: Port Haliguen is one of the peninsula's active harbours, and a kitchen this close to working boats is a kitchen with access that matters.

 The Sourcing Logic of the Breton Coast